0xstern/tailwind-theme-extractor/examples/README.md

 **Output includes:**

-- File statistics (files processed, variables extracted)
+- File statistics (files processed, variables resolved)
 - All colors with their values
 - Font definitions
 - Breakpoints, shadows, and animations